iCliniq Logo

 Following are few things to be performed by each and every individual without much expense-

 2. Use of antimicrobial mouthwash after brushing can effectively reduce bad microbes from the oral cavity and reduce the inflammatory reaction of gums if it is there.
 Even mouth rinse with lukewarm water with salt in it can help to reduce inflammation if it is there.
 There are many benefits of saltwater, such as it acts as a natural disinfectant that ensures healing.
-Apart from this, saltwater helps in soothing inflamed gingiva, reduces pain, reduces bacterial load, and helps to get rid of malodor.
+Apart from this, saltwater helps soothe inflamed gingiva, reduces pain, reduces bacterial load, and helps get rid of malodor.

 Saltwater rinse: